tytydraco/yessleep/out/Fuck_HIPAA_My_new_patient_is_a_war_criminal_and_I_dont_care.md

-In 2016, a serial killer began to operate in Aleppo, Syria.
+In 2016, a serial killer began to operate in Aleppo.